andrewcio/talentforlife/docs/README.md

 Ten minutes here, a couple hours here, we've amassed knowledge and skills working for organizations who, for better or for worse, have been successful.
 Now let's use those powers in the right direction.

 Disclaimer: Working for free sucks.
 Working for mission driven organizations is great.
-Find a middle ground.
-This is purely a resource.
-This service is provided as-is and is intended to help connect idle hands with hands that need help.
-So let's hope that this isn't abused.
+Find a middle ground if pro-bono isn't something that can be offered.
+Steward boundaries.
+This is purely a resource and is provided as-is.
+It is intended to help connect idle hands with hands that need help.
+So let's operate on a good faith basis.

 ### Contribute